mrocklin/thesis/array-times.md

 #### The Predictability of BLAS Operations

 We profile the runtime of the `DGEMM` operation.
-We compute a $1000 \times 1000 \times 1000$ dense matrix multiply $1000$ times.
+We compute a $1000 \times 1000 \times 1000$ dense matrix multiply $1000$ times on a workstation with an Intel i5-3320M running `OpenBLAS`.
 In Figure \ref{fig:gemm-profile-fortran} we present a time series and in Figure \ref{fig:gemm-hist-fortran} a histogram of the same data.
 While runtimes are not deterministic we do find that a tight distribution around a central peak with variations less than a percent.

 \begin{figure}[htbp]